-But after choosing SFCC to be the platform, a second big decision must be made.
-On what architecture will you base your channels?
-When introduced to Salesforce B2C Commerce Cloud, you will hear terms such as SiteGenesis, SFRA, and (more recently) PWA.
+But choosing SFCC is only step one.
+There’s a second big decision to make: on what architecture will you build your channels?
+When you’re introduced to Salesforce B2C Commerce Cloud, you’ll hear terms such as SiteGenesis, SFRA, and (more recently) PWA.
 But what are the differences?
-What should I watch out for?
+What should you watch out for?

 Timeline